f3d-app/f3d/doc/dev/GENERATE.md

 3. `export TSAN_OPTIONS=suppressions=/path/to/f3d/.tsan.supp`.
 4. Run all tests.

-# How to locally generate the jekyll based website
+# How to locally generate the Jekyll based website

 1. Install `ruby` and make sure ruby binaries directory is added to your `PATH`
-2. Install jekyll and all dependencies: `gem install jekyll jekyll-remote-theme jekyll-relative-links jekyll-seo-tag jekyll-optional-front-matter jekyll-titles-from-headings jekyll-include-cache`
+2. Install Jekyll and all dependencies: `gem install jekyll jekyll-remote-theme jekyll-relative-links jekyll-seo-tag jekyll-optional-front-matter jekyll-titles-from-headings jekyll-include-cache`
-3. Run jekyll locally: `jekyll server`
+3. Run Jekyll locally: `jekyll server`
 4. Open http://127.0.0.1:4000/ in a browser

 Please note the favicon and search bar are not working locally, this is expected.